 How To Make A Day Of Point Vicente Lighthouse

 If you want to make a day trip out of the visit, pack a picnic lunch and then lounge at one of the tables in the Rancho Palos Verde Interpretive Center Park, which is right next to the Point Vicente Lighthouse.

 The Interpretive Center is free and offers quite a few exhibits ranging from marine life to the cultural history of the Palos Verdes peninsula.
 Additionally, you will find there is a special emphasis on the Pacific Gray Whale.

-The Center also offers tours inside the museum and leads several hikes each year through out the Peninsula.
+The Center also offers tours of the museum and leads several hikes each year throughout the Peninsula.
 Don’t go without planning, make sure to call ahead and see what is available.
 The park is open daily from dawn until dusk and the Center is open from 10 am – 5 pm.
 For more information check out their website

 Lavishly live lighthouses and nature out loud, while learning a bit about history and the Pacific Gray Whale.
 Plan your day, plan your visit, travel to this great destination of Point Vicente Lighthouse and light up your travel sensations!
 Check out more of my travel on my website!

 More Great Travel With Lighthouse Inspiration Here